South East Delhi district

 South East Delhi district is an administrative district of the National Capital Territory of Delhi in India.

 This district was carved out in 2012 along with Shahdara, taking the total number to 11 administrative districts in Delhi.

 Geography

 The South East Delhi district is bordered in west by South Delhi district, in south by the Faridabad district of Haryana, in east by River Yamuna, and by New Delhi district and East Delhi district in north-west and north-east respectively.

-The district stretches from Jor Bagh, Lodi Road, Khan Market, Sunder Nagar, Jangpura, Nizamuddin East, Nizamuddin West, Sarai Kale Khan, through Defence Colony, Lajpat Nagar, Ashram, Ashram chowk,New Friends Colony, Nehru Place, Kalkaji, Chittaranjan Park, Govindpuri, Greater Kailash, Alaknanda to Jamia Nagar, Okhla, Sarita Vihar, Jaitpur,Badarpur and Badarpur border.
+The district stretches from Jor Bagh, Lodi Road, Khan Market, Sunder Nagar, Jangpura, Nizamuddin East, Nizamuddin West, Sarai Kale Khan, through Defence Colony, Lajpat Nagar, Ashram, Ashram chowk,New Friends Colony, Nehru Place, Kalkaji, Chittaranjan Park, Govindpuri, Greater Kailash, Alaknanda to Jamia Nagar, Okhla, Sarita Vihar, Jaitpur, Badarpur and Badarpur border.

 Administration

-Administratively, the district is divided into three subdivisions, Defence Colony, Kalkaji and Sarita Vihar.
-Defence Colony is the administrative headquarters of the district.
+Administratively, the district is divided into three subdivisions, Jangpura, Kalkaji and Sarita Vihar.
+Jangpura is the administrative headquarters of the district.